aimannajjar/columbiau-rocchio-search-query-expander/README.md

 1 .
 Installation & Usage:
 --------------------------
-Unpack archive and from the command line in a Linux machine run using Python 2.7.3+ Modify constants and set your BING Account Key
+Unpack archive and from the command line in a Linux machine run using Python 2.7.3+

 	python main.py <precision> <query>